MGProduction/Cloak-of-Darkness-C64/README.md

 To build this game you need **CC65** (https://www.cc65.org/)

-A quick note: the compiled script code is inside **storytllr.h** (**storytllr.c** is the script player).
+A quick note: the compiled script code is inside **storytllr_data.h** (**include_storytllr.c** is the script player).
 Being still a WIP at the moment nor the compiler nor its documentation will be publicly available (sorry) but I think it could be in the future (at least in binary format).

 You can find the compiled game here (it may be an older versione, compared to script/code here): https://marcogiorgini.itch.io/cloak-of-darkness-c64